 A redundant employee will not be entitled to a statutory redundancy payment unless they have at least two years' service.
 The amount of statutory redundancy pay due is related to age, length of service and average earnings and you must provide the employee with a written statement of how the amount has been calculated.

 There is an upper limit on a week's pay for redundancy purposes, which is reviewed annually.
-The limit is £538 per week in England, Wales and Scotland (as of April 2020) and £500 in Northern Ireland (as of February 2016).
-Statutory redundancy pay is also subject to a maximum of £16,140 (England, Wales and Scotland) or £15,000 (Northern Ireland).
+As of April 2020, the limit is £538 per week in England, Wales and Scotland and £560 in Northern Ireland.
+Statutory redundancy pay is also subject to a maximum of £16,140 (England, Wales and Scotland) or £16,800 (Northern Ireland).

 Statutory redundancy pay is not taxable.
 An employer is no longer entitled to a rebate on statutory redundancy payments.